amcknight/gort/Commands.md

+Robogort will freely respond if you:
+1) Use his name
+2) Prefix your message with `!r`
+3) Are chatting with him.
+(See `!chat` below)

+He can be arbitrarily offensive, so just be warned that he's a bot trained on the depths of the internet.

 ## Commands

 `!asme` If you don't know what to say, get robogort to respond with what it thinks you would say